 Let’s walk through each option.

-Fail if below this performance score
+Fail if below this Best Practices Score

 Fail if above this number of critical defects